“The Rotary Club of Madison imagines a better world as we support and mentor the next generation of leaders through our scholarships each year”

 Through our Madison Rotary Foundation Scholarship Program, the Rotary Club of Madison is proud to support Madison high school students who demonstrate outstanding character and leadership, a deep sense of obligation to their community, academic success and financial need.

-Our Madison Rotary Foundation distributes $320,000 each year to support four-year college scholarships to Madison high school students.
+Our Madison Rotary Foundation distributes over $350,000 each year to support four-year college scholarships to Madison high school students.
 These scholarships are made possible as a result of funds established by 15 generous named donors: Robert M. Bolz, Nathan F. Brand, Frederic S. Brandenburg, John J. Frautschi Family, Harry L. French, Dick Goldberg, Perry & Virginia Henderson, Louis Hirsig, Thomas Leonard, Irving & Dorothy Levy Family, Andrew A. McBeath, Regina M. Millner, Synergy, Cheryl Weston and the Worzala Family scholarship funds.

 Rotary Scholars have the option of participating in our Scholar Mentorship Program in which a Scholar is paired with a Rotarian for the duration of the student’s college career.

 “Cheryl Wittke has been an amazing mentor, and I know we will stay in contact long after graduation.
 I graduated from UW-Eau Claire in December 2018 with a Bachelor of Science degree in Chemistry with an Emphasis in Business.”

 –Ayla Hammill, 2014 Leonard Scholar from Memorial High School

 Mentorship provides students with support and coaching throughout their college career and can make a big difference in a student’s experience.
 As community leaders who care about supporting the youth in Madison, Rotarians enjoy helping Scholars prepare for a lifetime of success.